 We’ve established that you’re protected against discrimination for struggling with alcohol and that FMLA can be used to seek treatment while keeping your job.
 The next step is finding help.
 It may be useful to contact your HR department and ask about an EAP.

-When you are stuck in a downward spiral of high-functioning alcoholism, it can feel like you are all alone and hopeless, but this is simply not true.
+When you are stuck in a downward spiral of high-functioning alcoholism, it can feel like you are alone and hopeless.
+This is simply not true.
 Employers often offer human resource departments and employee assistance programs exactly for this kind of situation.
 You are not alone.

 Can I Be Fired for Drinking?
 Equal Employment Opportunity Commission and State Laws

-A third layer of protection when seeking treatment for alcoholism is the Equal Employment Opportunity Commision.
+A third layer of protection when seeking treatment for alcoholism is the Equal Employment Opportunity Commission.
 The EEOC is a federal agency whose job is to enforce civil rights laws against workplace discrimination.
 This includes discrimination based on sex, gender, race, nationality, age, religion, and — most importantly in this case — disability.
-If, while working with your employer to get help, you feel as though you are being discriminated against, the EEOC is there to help you.
+If, while working with your employer to get help, you feel discriminated against, the EEOC is there to help you.

 Get Help for Drinking in IOP